 This consultation does not ask you about any services that are not located at either the Royal Shrewsbury Hospital or the Princess Royal Hospital.
 This includes community hospitals, community midwife-led units and community services.
 In the future, we may need to ask for your views on any proposed changes to these services.
-(You can read more about this on page 79).
+(You can read more about this on page 51 of the main consultation document).